EnriqueElGato/GetAndCleanData_Project/DataDictionary.md

 ## Data Dictionary

+Please review the README.md file before reviewing this file.

 The merged_mean_sd_X_test_train.txt and avg_merged_mean_sd_X_test_train.txt files contain the following fields.

 * Subject - Integer value for subject from whom measurements where taken.
 Values range from 1 to 30.